getmyinterns/docs/gmi-docs/docs/school-admins/system-configuration.md

 ![Admin Users](images/admin-users.png)

-`Admin Users`can be one of 3 types, and this role must be chosen when adding a new `Admin User`:
+`Admin Users` can be one of 3 types, and this role must be chosen when adding a new `Admin User`:

 - `Account Admin`: user has access to all features and configurations, all `Students` and `Internship Providers`.
-- `Supervisor Admin`: user has access to all `Students` and `Internship Providers`, but cannot make changes to configurations.
+- `Supervisor Admin`: user has access to all `Students` and `Internship Providers`, but cannot make changes to configurations or settings.
 - `Supervisor`: user has access only to the schools, `Areas of Study` and `Students` selected.
 This restriction can be selected herein.

 You can also choose to send an email to the new `Admin User`.

 ## Evaluations

+You can use Evaluations to have the providers grade the student's performance during their internship.
 Set up the questions you will need an answer to, to evaluate the `Students`.
 Choose the answer to be free text, number, single select or multi select.
 Choose the text and values according to your needs.

 :::info